Measuring Stochastic Rationality: Introduction

 A similar situation occurs with Luce-type models.
 First, it is readily checked that the classical Luce model is maximally rational.
 On the other hand, a general Luce model (in which the individual uses the Luce rule only on a (consideration) subset of any given menu) may even be minimally rational.
-However, we show in Section 4.2 that every 2-stage Luce rule is maximally rational, provided that it satisfies a simple consistency condition.
+However, we show in Section 5.2 that every 2-stage Luce rule is maximally rational, provided it satisfies a simple consistency condition.

-These observations demonstrate that if an analyst wishes to adopt either a RUM or a general Luce-type model in economic applications, and if (s)he wishes to investigate the consequences of rational, yet random, choice behavior, (s)he needs to impose suitable consistency conditions on the primitives of these models.
-The preorder $\trianglerighteq _{\text{rat}},$ as well as the index $I_{\text{rat}}$, can be used to identify the needed consistency condition.
+These observations demonstrate that if one wishes to adopt either a RUM or a general Luce-type model in economic applications, and if they wish to investigate the consequences of rational, yet random, choice behavior, they need to impose suitable consistency conditions on the primitives of these models.
+The preorder $\trianglerighteq _{\text{rat}},$ as well as the index $ I_{\text{rat}}$, can be used to identify the needed consistency condition.
 Even better, these measures let one perform comparative statics exercises in which one studies how the results of an economic application alter as the adopted model of random choice is made more rational.
 This is the manner in which our theoretical contribution may be used in applied microeconomic modeling.